MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 Normally, the flow at this point is to tell PlayFab which payment providers will be used, so that the service can communicate with that provider and set up the information about the transaction.

-**Facebook** is an exception to this procedure.
+Facebook is an exception to this procedure.
 It requires that the purchase be initiated in *their* service *first*.
-After that, a third-party service such as PlayFab can use the **Facebook**-provided transaction identifier to validate the status of the purchase.
+After that, a third-party service such as PlayFab can use the Facebook-provided transaction identifier to validate the status of the purchase.

-If your store, catalog, or item IDs are *not* alpha-numeric, they must be [HTML / URL encoded](https://www.w3schools.com/tags/ref_urlencode.asp) when building the **OpenGraphProduct URL**, as shown in the following code.
+If your store, catalog, or item IDs are *not* alpha-numeric, they must be [HTML / URL encoded](https://www.w3schools.com/tags/ref_urlencode.asp) when building the OpenGraphProduct URL, as shown in the following code.

 ```csharp
 FB.ui({